microsoft/TypeScript/CONTRIBUTING.md

 There are three relevant locations to be aware of when it comes to TypeScript's library declaration files:

 * `src/lib`: the location of the sources themselves.
-* `lib`: the location of the last-known-good (LKG) versions of the files which are updated periodically.
+* `lib`: the location of the last-known-good (LKG) versions of the files, which are updated periodically.
 * `built/local`: the build output location, including where `src/lib` files will be copied to.

 Any changes should be made to [src/lib](https://github.com/Microsoft/TypeScript/tree/main/src/lib). **Most** of these files can be updated by hand, with the exception of any generated files (see below).